sarthakrpc/task-survey-application/README.md

 Go to `src/components/checkEnvironment.tsx` and change the port or URL as needed

-Next open the localhost or hosted webpage in web browser to see the result
+Next open the localhost in web browser to see the result

 The data is loaded from database.
 According to the given schema in the mongoose model more insertion of survey question is possible.
 The API to that is also built and stored in api folder.